JetBrains/jetbrains_guide/src/pages/tips/navigate-to-file/index.md

 technologies: []
 topics: ['navigation']
 author: 'pauleveritt'
-subtitle: 'Jump to a file without using a tree'
+subtitle: 'Jump to a file without using the Project Tool and your mouse.'
 seealso:
   - title: 'Navigating by File'
     href: 'https://www.jetbrains.com/help/pycharm/navigating-to-class-file-or-symbol-by-name.html#9a8d021a'